mongodb/specifications/source/retryable-writes/retryable-writes.rst

          * from the connection pool), we should raise the previous error if there
          * was one.
          */
-        if (currentError is not DriverException && ! originalError.hasErrorLabel("NoWritesPerformed")) {
+        if (currentError is not DriverException && ! previousError.hasErrorLabel("NoWritesPerformed")) {
           previousError = currentError;
         }
       }